navinthenapster/create-simple-gui-applications/README.md

 code along the way so you always have something to come back to if you royally mess it up.

 {% hint style='info' %}
-Throughout this books there are also boxes like this, giving info, tips and warnings.
+Throughout this book there are also boxes like this, giving info, tips and warnings.
 All of them can be safely skipped over if you are in a hurry, but reading them will give you a deeper and more rounded knowledge of the Qt framework.
 {% endhint %}